scottjehl/picturefill/README.md

 	</span>
 ```

 Each `span[data-src]` element’s `data-media` attribute accepts any and all CSS3 media queries—such as `min` or `max` width, or even `min-resolution` for HD (retina) displays.

 **NOTE:** if you need/prefer to use `div`s in your picturefill markup, you may want to grab v1.0.0: https://github.com/scottjehl/picturefill/tree/v1.0.0 .
-The current version here made the switch to `span` to better mimic an `img` element's inline nature, as well as fix a bug or two for wordpress users.
+The current version here made the switch to `span` to better mimic an `img` element's inline nature, as well as fix a bug or two for WordPress users.

 ### Explained...